noah-nuebling/redirection-service/README.md

   - `mmf-github` redirects to the MMF GitHub Readme.
 Takes `&locale=` param.
     - We plan to use this for the 'Check it out on GitHub' link inside the MMF app.
 (Last updated: 01.09.2024)
   - `mmf-acknowledgements` redirects to MMF Acknowledgements page.
 Takes `&locale=` param.
-  - `mmf-acknowledgements-localization` shows section of acknowledgements thanking localizers.
+  - `mmf-acknowledgements-translations` shows section of acknowledgements thanking translators (We use 'translator' not 'localizer' since that's a more common term [Oct 2025]).
 Takes `&locale=` param.
   - `mmf-about` Links to the about document for Mac Mouse Fix.
 Takes `&locale=` param.
     - At the time of writing this is the GitHub readme.
 (Last updated: 02.09.2024) (Later we might want to move this to the MMF website.)
   - `mmf-questions` redirects to where common questions that users might have are answered.
 Takes `&locale=` param.